sankalpmarathimandal-debug/SankalpMarathiMandalWebsite/README.md

 2. Repo **Settings → Pages → Custom domain** → enter `www.sankalpmarathi.org` → Save, enable "Enforce HTTPS".
 3. At your domain registrar, add a DNS CNAME record: `www` → `sankalpmarathimandal-debug.github.io`

+## Admin panel — Flyer Builder

+The admin panel (`admin-worker/`, deployed as the `sankalp-admin` Cloudflare Worker) now includes a **🎨 Flyer Builder** tab, served at `/flyer` behind the same login as the rest of the dashboard.
+It's a point-and-click tool for making an event flyer — click to edit text, swap the background color or image, add a hero photo, up to 5 sponsor logos, and an optional payment/RSVP QR code — then "Download PDF" for a ready-to-share flyer, or "Save Editable Copy" to keep an HTML version to reopen later.
+It runs entirely in the browser (no GitHub commits, doesn't touch the live site).
+See `admin-worker/SETUP.md` for details.

 ## Still to do

+See `ROADMAP.md` for the running list of planned enhancements (currently: cutting the custom domain over from Google Sites, plus a handful of smaller cleanup items).

 - **Cut the custom domain over from the old Google Sites site** — see the "Handoff guide" section near the top; this is the biggest outstanding item.
 - ~~Add the missing GitHub Action for highlights/logo-variants automation~~ — done, see `.github/workflows/update-manifests.yml`.
 Keep an eye on the repo's **Actions** tab the first few times a photo is uploaded to either folder, just to confirm it's running cleanly.